InsertKoinIO/koin/docs/quickstart/kotlin.md

 ## Koin module: classic or constructor DSL?

-Here is the Koin module declaration for our app:
+Here is the Koin moduel declaration for our app:

 ```kotlin
 val appModule = module {